Associate Professor

 BBB Research:

-While examining neuropathogenesis of HIV, we became interested in the role of the blood-brain barrier (BBB) in HIV neuropathogenesis with the objective of developing therapeutic interventions to prevent and limit the progression of HIV associated neurological disease.
 The blood-brain barrier is an intricate cellular system composed of vascular endothelial cells and perivascular astrocytes that restrict the passage of molecules between the blood stream and the brain parenchyma.
-The in-vitro BBB models allow examining permeability of virus, effects of drugs of abuse on BBB permeability, mechanisms of BBB transport, and tight junction modulation.
-Our goal remains to determine the impact of current and potential CNS antiretrovirals, psychopharmacologic, and other medications on the integrity of the BBB in HIV associated neurological disorder and other neurodegenerative diseases.
-Additionally, we also investigate mechanisms that underlie drugs of abuse induced neuronal apoptosis.
+The 2D and 3D in-vitro BBB models developed and validated in Dr. Mahajan 's lab allow examining effects of drugs of abuse on BBB permeability, mechanisms of BBB transport, and tight junction modulation.
+Our goal remains to determine the impact of current and potential CNS antiretrovirals, psychopharmacologic, and other Nanotherapeutics on the integrity of the BBB in HIV associated neurological disorder and other neurodegenerative disease model systems.
+Additionally, she also investigate mechanisms that underlie drug-of-abuse-induced neuronal apoptosis/ pyroptosis.

-We have developed a strong program in nanomedicine and have initiated several interdisciplinary clinical translational research focused collaborations that include 1) Nanotechnology based delivery systems to examine antitretroviral transport across the BBB; 2) Nanotherapeutics using siRNA/Plasmid delivery to specific regions in the brain to target various genes of interest specifically those pertaining to the dopaminergic pathway that result in the modulation of behavioral response which we observed in animal models of addiction/depression; 3) Biodistribution studies of various nanotherapeutic formulations using PET small animal imaging.
-Additionally, We are also focused on exploring epigenetic mechanisms that under drug addiction and mechanisms that underlie oxidative stress in neurodegenerative diseases.
+Dr. Mahajan has developed a strong program in nanomedicine in collaboration with ILPB and has initiated several interdisciplinary clinical translational research areas that include 1) Nanotechnology based delivery systems to examine antitretroviral transport across the BBB; 2) Nanotherapeutics using siRNA/Plasmid delivery to specific regions in the brain to target various genes of interest that result in the modulation of behavioral response which are then studied in animal models of addiction/chronic pain; 3) Biodistribution studies of various nanotherapeutic formulations using PET small animal imaging.
+Further research work is focused on exploring epigenetic mechanisms that underlie drug addiction and mechanisms that underlie oxidative stress in neurodegenerative diseases.